sterbini/IPAC2026_NL_matching/README.md

 Here I think the key is the projection of the tori on the x-y plane.
 A single point in x,y belongs to infinite tori and a single torus projects in infinite x-y points with different `multiplicity (crossing)'.
 The solutions is to define a list of tori; for each torus define its domain of projection with multiplicity.

 Starting from a mesh in x-y we can compute the ``layers'' of each single torus on this mesh.
 The xy projection is the linear combination of all layers.
-The coefficient of this linear combination are the unknown to find (e.g., via least square methods).
+The coefficient of this linear combination are the unknown to find (e.g., via least square minimization).